The Best Solutions to 9 Common Travel Problems

 I am sure you triple-checked your hotel online?!
 Everything was good, but the reality didn’t meet your expectations once you arrived.
 For example, your room and shower were dirty, there was a bad smell, or you didn’t get the view you requested.

-Did this happen to you?
+Has this ever happened to you?

 SOLUTION: If you have booked your accommodation with a third party, contact them first to resolve this travel problem.
 If it was Airbnb, they could assist you with finding a new place or getting a refund.
 If you booked a hostel or hotel yourself and don’t like your room for any reason, do not be afraid to ask the staff of the hotel/hostel for an upgrade.
 KNOW YOUR RIGHTS AND SPEAK UP!